-This is a fairly narrow road so worth popping your wing mirrors in, also there’s only limited about of space near the start of the walk so you may need to park further up the road if it’s busy.
+This is free street parking for the Bamford Edge walking route.
+It is a fairly narrow road so worth popping your wing mirrors in, also there’s only limited about of space near the start of the walk so you may need to park further up the road if it’s busy.

 Nearest train station: Bamford train station (2 mile/3 km)

 The train station is located on the south side of Bamford, which means the length of your walk would double by simply walking from the train station.

 There are no public toilets available at the start of the walk at Bamford; however, there are public toilets in Bamford, about 1 km away.

 Alternatively, you could pop into the Anglers Rest, a community-owned pub, cafe and post office.
 It’s absolutely lovely in there, perfect to treat yourself to a good meal before or after your walk.